14 Apr How to Leave a Toxic Relationship: 11 Actionable Tasks

-Use the Asshat Recovery program, exercise, work, renew friendships, see family, do a mini-makeover (for women sometimes changing our hair style is a sign we’re ready to change our lives).
+Use exercise, work, renew friendships, see family, do a mini-makeover (for women, sometimes changing our hair style is a sign we’re ready to change our lives).

 See your therapist, go frequently to your support group, and commit to a sponsor to keep you busy and moving forward in your recovery.

 Surround yourself with people who know about what you’re doing and who will be supportive and encouraging.

 9. Steer clear of your triggers.

 When I asked my Asshat not to contact me for one month, I was able to stick to it because my Al-Anon sponsor called me every morning at 8 a.m. to pep talk me into just one more day without contact with my addiction.